Food & Living Initiatives

 Sustainable Food Purchasing

 R&DE Stanford Dining has developed a set of purchasing guidelines and preferences called the Sustainable Food Ethos to establish a practical framework and an ongoing process to guide food purchasing decisions.
-These guidelines take into account the best interest of our environment, the social and economic systems on which our food depends, and the health of those to whom we serve food.
-R&DE seeks to have a thoughtful food purchasing policy that prioritizes food that is healthy, fair, humane, and sustainable.
+These guidelines consider the best interest of our environment, the social and economic systems on which our food depends, and the health of those to whom we serve food.
+R&DE seeks a thoughtful food purchasing policy that prioritizes food that is healthy, fair, humane, and sustainable.
 An example of this is the direct-purchasing model with Taku River Reds, a family-owned salmon fishery in Juneau, Alaska.
-Stanford Dining commits to purchasing approximately 27,000 pounds of salmon from them annually and pays early, allowing them to plan their business in an economically-viable manner.
+Stanford Dining commits to purchasing approximately 25,000 pounds of salmon from them annually and pays early, allowing them to plan their business in an economically-viable manner.

 Local Farm Partners

 R&DE Stanford Dining purchased approximately 67,000 pounds of organic produce directly from a local farm, Pie Ranch, in 2016.
-This direct institutional CSA model relationship has been in existence for three years and was featured in the San Francisco Chronicle.
-For the past two years, R&DE Stanford Dining has had a direct relationship with Coke Farm, a local, organic farm and farm hub that sources from about 50 small and medium-sized local farms.
-R&DE also buys approximately 14,000 pounds of produce from the O’Donohue Family Stanford Educational Farm annually for a farm-to-campus program.
+This direct institutional CSA model relationship has been in existence for four years and was featured in the San Francisco Chronicle.
+For the past four years, R&DE Stanford Dining has had a direct relationship with Coke Farm, a local, organic farm and farm hub that sources from about 50 small and medium-sized local farms.
+R&DE buys over 50,000 pounds of organic produce from them each year.
+R&DE also created the Farm Accelerator program where they purchase directly from Oya Organics and Magana Organic Farm via Coke Farm, guaranteeing a certain minimum purchase for three years to help farms grow.
+R&DE also buys produce from the O’Donohue Family Stanford Educational Farm annually for a farm-to-campus program.

-R&DE also co-founded and jointly leads the Bay Area Sustainable Sourcing Group in collaboration with Google Food to bring together regional, large food buyers and food system experts from universities and the dining departments a tech companies to elevate the thought leadership on sustainability and to leverage the group’s purchasing power to improve the regional food system.
+R&DE co-founded and jointly leads the Bay Area Sustainable Sourcing Group in collaboration with Google Food to bring together regional, large food buyers and food system experts from universities and the dining departments at tech companies.
+The group elevates thought leadership on sustainability and leverages their purchasing power to improve the regional food system.

 Organic Teaching Gardens

-R&DE Stanford Dining has 10 organic teaching gardens.
+R&DE Stanford Dining has 12 organic teaching gardens.
+This past year, R&DE partnered with Ng House on a one-credit gardening course.
 Stanford Dining also has a greenhouse in Arrillaga Family Dining Commons that grows microgreens and hydroponic towers in Florence Moore Dining.
-The R&DE Stanford Dining organic teaching gardens offer multiple work days a week in addition to workshops that teach students how to grow their own produce.
-In addition, the Seed Library run by R&DE Stanford Dining gives students and the Stanford community free seeds each month that they can plant at home or in the gardens by their residences.
+The R&DE Stanford Dining organic teaching gardens offer multiple work days each week, in addition to workshops that teach students how to grow their own produce.
+Further, the Seed Library and Seed-of-the-Month Club run by R&DE Stanford Dining gives students and the Stanford community free seeds each month that they can plant at home or in the gardens by their residences.

 Sustainable Living Program